Ruth Friedman Ornitz reports, “I am still healthy. Not playing golf or tennis any more, but I’m fine and traveling a lot with my husband, Bob.”

 Susan Zitterbart, former English teacher

-Visit winchesthurthurston.org/alum to find friends and contacts through the Alumnae/i Directory, update your alum profile, submit a Class Note, and learn about upcoming events.
+Visit the WT website to access the directory, update your profile, submit a class note, and learn about upcoming events.